Could Seahawks sign Antonio Brown? It’s unlikely and maybe unadvised but not impossible

 I don’t know if that’s true, but I can’t help but apply that logic to former Steelers (and Raiders and Patriots, kind of) wide receiver Antonio Brown.
 If any team were ever to take a chance on him again, he knows that even the slightest hiccup would end his career.

-Brown’s name came up in headlines last week when Seahawks quarterback Russell Wilson said that he’d like to have the seven-time Pro Bowler playing with him in Seattle.
+Brown’s name came up in headlines last week when Seahawks quarterback Russell Wilson reportedly said that he’d like to have the seven-time Pro Bowler playing with him in Seattle.
 Apparently, Brown’s erratic, if not downright crazy behavior last year is no obstacle for Russ.

 As the Patriots did for an ever-so-brief amount of time last year, Wilson sees Brown as an otherworldly talent more so than he does a migraine of a teammate.
 But could Antonio coming here really ever work?